logo

 Cotton can’t absorb the vegetable dye, which is why a special chemical has been used to colour the pattern-designs of the saree.
 After the colouring process ends, different minerals are used to make the colour long-lasting on the fabric.

-Sometimes, the whole fabric is dipped in the milk to fix the colour as well.
+Sometimes, the whole fabric is dipped in the milk to fix the colour.

 European ladies used to call it chintz, and Dutch traders named it sitz.
 But our folks from Gujarat and Rajasthan just call it ‘life’, affectionately.